EthanDKwan/Machine-learning-hemodynamics/README.md

 ## Supervised Analysis

 ### Motivation
-A feature like EDP might be higher in cluster 3 than cluster 1, but PCA and analyzing cluster means do not explain what features drives the cluster assignment, nor their importance and interaction.
-SHAP analysis supplements this and can show whether it's pushing the model toward cluster 3, and how strongly — even in the presence of other features like contractility or vascular resistance (i.e. global and local importance, nonlinear effects, and feature directionality).
+A feature like EDP might be higher in c2 than c0, but PCA and cluster means do not explain what features drives the cluster assignment, nor their importance and interaction.
+SHAP analysis supplements this by showing how features push the model toward clusters, and how strongly — even in the presence of other features like contractility or vascular resistance (i.e. global and local importance, nonlinear effects, and feature directionality).

 ### Objective
 Investigate the hemodynamic features defining the boundaries between cluster phenotypes